The older you get, the more often you’ll be asked for “life wisdom” advice. Here are five “waypoints” I’ve collected that stand the test of time:

 2. Love is stronger than will

-Try resisting temptation because “you should.”
+If you try resisting temptation because “you should,” you’ll have to try again.
 Then resist it because you know yielding will damage someone you love.
 This shifts the challenge from “saying no” to cultivating love.
+It’s the strongest influence on earth.

 3. Seek the truth